Make something awesome.

 In addition to serving as a content portal for students, teachers, scholars, and the public, the DPLA is also a powerful platform that enables new and transformative uses of our digitized cultural heritage.
 With an application programming interface (API) and maximally open data, the DPLA can be used by software developers, researchers, and others to create novel environments for learning, tools for discovery, and engaging apps.

 The DPLA built and maintains an open API to encourage the independent development of applications, tools, and resources that make use of data contained in the DPLA platform in new and innovative ways, from anywhere at anytime.
-We welcome contributions from interested developers who would like to build applications or tools using our API.
-For those who’d like to poke around, the code powering the DPLA portal is available on GitHub.
+We welcome contributions from interested developers who would like to build applications or tools using our API or a bulk download of our dataset.
+For those who’d like to poke around, the code powering the DPLA portal and the rest of our infrastructure is available on GitHub.

 Examples of awesome tools that have been built using the DPLA API are featured in our App Library (earlier efforts by the DPLA developer community can be seen in our lists of fall 2012 Appfest apps and summer 2011 Beta Sprint submissions).
 Have you made something cool?
 Want to show it off?
 If so, let us know at firstname.lastname@example.org or through our contact form.